18F/technology-budgeting/handbook.md

 ## Introduction

 Only 13% of large government software projects are successful.<sup id="reference-1"><a href="#footnote-1">1</a></sup> State IT projects, in particular, are often challenged because states lack basic knowledge about modern software development, relying on outdated procurement processes.
+Every year, the federal government matches billions of dollars in funding to state and local governments to maintain and modernize IT systems used to implement federal programs such as Medicaid, child welfare benefits, housing, and unemployment insurance.
+Efforts to modernize those legacy systems fail at an alarmingly high rate and at great cost to the federal budget.

-State governments are increasingly reliant on modern software and hardware to deliver essential services to the public, and the success of any major policy initiative depends on the success of the underlying software infrastructure.
+State governments are increasingly reliant on modern software and hardware to implement federal programs and deliver essential services to the public, and the success of any major policy initiative depends on the success of the underlying software infrastructure.
 Government agencies all confront similar challenges, facing budget and staffing constraints while struggling to modernize legacy technology systems that are out-of-date, inflexible, expensive, and ineffective.<sup id="reference-2"><a href="#footnote-2">2</a></sup> Government officials and agencies often rely on the same legacy processes that led to problems in the first place.

 The public deserves a government that provides the same world-class technology they get from the commercial marketplace.
 Trust in government depends on it.

-This handbook is designed for executives, budget specialists, legislators, and other "non-technical" decision-makers who fund or oversee state government technology projects.
+This handbook is designed for executives, budget specialists, legislators, and other "non-technical" decision-makers who fund or oversee state government technology projects that receive federal funding and implement the necessary technology to support federal programs.
 It can help you set these projects up for success by asking the right questions, identifying the right outcomes, and equally important, empowering you with a basic knowledge of the fundamental principles of modern software design.

 This handbook also gives you the tools you need to start tackling related problems like: